 Many birth centres have:

-- air-conditioned birth suites, usually with ensuite, shower and a big bath
+- air-conditioned birthing suites, usually with ensuite, shower and a big bath

 - televisions (you might have to pay to use them)